moiSentineL/moisentinel.github.io/src/blog/My [New] Workout Routine.md

 And some HIIT (High Intensity Interval Training) 1x per week.
 I haven't decided on what to do *exactly*.
 But yes, This does sounds like a nice plan.

 I want to emphasise more on the "rest" part of the rest days and avoid overworking.
 I really need to be more patient and control the urge, I guess.

+**Edit- Apr 5, 2024:**
+I have been trying out Tai-Chi for a couple of days, and it's definitely *something*.
+It's gentle and feels good.
+As one of my friend calls it, [based](https://www.urbandictionary.com/define.php?term=based).
+Thinking of ditching the HIIT plan and doing cardio- running/jogging 2x a week. {.edit}
 ## Taking things seriously
 No really, it's time.
 It's really time to take health seriously.
 You and I both.
 And this is my first step to do so.